stbow/mahisti-clicker/README.md

 ### phase 1

-- hire employees
+- hire employees - start at 5
 	- each employee produces 1 money per second
-	- un-hides the employees section
+	- un-hides the employees section at 3
-- open shops
+- open shops - start at 1000
-	- each shop produces XX money per XX seconds
+	- each shop produces 120 money (4 yiralar) per 5 seconds
-	- un-hides the stores section
+	- un-hides the stores section at 750
 - improve shops:
 	- renovate
 	- train employees
-	- upgrade raw materials
+	- upgrade raw materials (not sure how to multiply)
 - start a shipping fleet
-	- each ship produces XX money per XX seconds
+	- each ship produces 15000 money per 45 seconds
 	- un-hides the ship section
 - improve ships:
 	- speed up